-Assessment Grade or Course Level Subjects Data Measures - Formatted Table 8.
-ACTFL Latin Interpretive Reading Assessment (ALIRA) Level 20 Latin 8.1 Percent of students scoring at or above Proficient Level 8.2 Percent of students scoring at Advanced Level 9.
-World Language Credits Earned by Graduation Grade 12 World Language 9.1 Percent of students earning 4+ credits by graduation9.2 Percent of students earning 8+ credits by graduation 10 Calculus and Multivariable Participation Grade 12 Mathematics 10.1 Percent of graduating students that successfully completed at least one Calculus, or Multivariable Calculus course by graduation Formatted: Indent: Left: -0.06", Hanging: 0.31" 11 PSAT Grades 10-11 MathematicsLanguage Arts 11.1 Percent of students scoring at or above Goal 11.2 Percent of students scoring at or above Goal and qualifying for Free or Reduced Lunch 11.3 Percent of students scoring at Advanced 11.4 Percent of students scoring at Advanced and qualifying for Free or Reduced Lunch Formatted: Font: 10 pt Formatted: Justified, Right: 0", Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5" Formatted: Normal, Justified, Indent: Left: 12 .
-SBAC Grades 3-8 12.1 Percent of students at/above Meeting Achievement 12.2 Percent of students at/above Meeting Achievement and qualifying for Free or Reduced Lunch 12.3 Percent of students Exceeding Achievement 12.4 Percent of students Exceeding Achievement and qualifying for Free or Reduced Lunch 0.02", Right: 0.13", No bullets or numbering, Tab stops: 1.64", Left Formatted: Indent: Left: 0.5", No bullets or numbering 13 SBAC or SAT Grade 11 MathematicsLanguage Arts 13.1 Percent of students at/above Meeting Achievement 13.2 Percent of students at/above Meeting Achievement and qualifying for Free or Reduced Lunch 13.3 Percent of students Exceeding Achievement 13.4 Percent of students Exceeding Achievement and qualifying for Free or Reduced Lunch 11 14.
-Extra- Curricular Participation Grades 6-12 ClubsSportsArts 11.114.1 Percent of students enrolled in at least one extra-curricular activity each year over-all 11.214.2 Percent of students enrolled in at least one club activity each year 11.314.3 Percent of students enrolled in at least one sports activity each year 11.414.4 Percent of students enrolled in at least one arts activity each year
+Assessment Grade or Course Level Subjects Data Measures 8.
+ACTFL Latin Interpretive Reading Assessment (ALIRA) Level 20 Latin 8.1 Percent of students scoring at or above Proficient Level8.2 Percent of students scoring at Advanced Level 9.
+World Language Credits Earned by Graduation Grade 12 World Language 9.1 Percent of students earning 4+ credits by graduation9.2 Percent of students earning 8+ credits by graduation 10 .
+Calculus and Multivariable Participation Grade 12 Mathematics 10.1 Percent of graduating students that successfully completed at least one Calculus, or Multivariable Calculus course by graduation 11. .
+PSAT Grades 10-11 MathematicsLanguage Arts 11.1 Percent of students scoring at or above Goal 11.2 Percent of students scoring at or above Goal and qualifying for Free or Reduced Lunch 11.3 Percent of students scoring at Advanced 11.4 Percent of students scoring at Advanced and qualifying for Free or Reduced Lunch 12. .
+SBAC Grades 3-8 12.1 Percent of students at/above Meeting Achievement 12.2 Percent of students at/above Meeting Achievement and qualifying for Free or Reduced Lunch 12.3 Percent of students Exceeding Achievement 12.4 Percent of students Exceeding Achievement and qualifying for Free or Reduced Lunch 13. .
+SBAC or SAT Grade 11 MathematicsLanguage Arts 13.1 Percent of students at/above Meeting Achievement 13.2 Percent of students at/above Meeting Achievement and qualifying for Free or Reduced Lunch 13.3 Percent of students Exceeding Achievement 13.4 Percent of students Exceeding Achievement and qualifying for Free or Reduced Lunch 14. .
+Extra-Curricular Participation Grades 6-12 ClubsSportsArts 14.1 Percent of students enrolled in at least one extra-curricular activity each year over-all 14.2 Percent of students enrolled in at least one club activity each year 14.3 Percent of students enrolled in at least one sports activity each year 14.4 Percent of students enrolled in at least one arts activity each year